Bacteria and Mould on a Shower Head

 We talked earlier about the Legionella bacteria which causes so many problems in our air conditioning systems, water storage systems, and anywhere they can thrive and produce infected water droplets.
 Here are some tips to steer clear of this bacteria:

 Keep your water system, showerhead, and hose free from limescale, rust, dirt, slime, and other contaminants.

 Produce hot water at a temperature of at least 60°C.

 Keep cold water pipes below 20°C.

-Remember, you’ll produce hot water at a very high temperature, and have an increased risk of scalding.
+Remember, hot water at a very high temperature produces an increased risk of scalding.
 You must install thermostatic mixing valves at all hot water outlets, especially at the shower outlet.
 This will help prevent potential hazards from turning into nasty accidents.

-So, to sum up.
-If your domestic water system is out of date, have an inspection to highlight any plumbing improvements and get them done.
-These will eliminate potential bacterial and fungal breeding places within your water system in general.
+So, to sum up, if your domestic water system is out of date, have an inspection to highlight any plumbing issues and get them fixed.
+This will also eliminate potential bacterial and fungal breeding places within your water system in general.
 If you live in the UK, make sure the work complies with the UK Water Regulations.
-If you live elsewhere, you’ll probably find that your own country will have equivalent regulations.
+If you live elsewhere, you’ll probably find that your own country has equivalent regulations.
 You’ll need professional help with this.

-To reduce the growth of bacteria, mould and fungus, you must regularly clean all your water outlets, especially the showerheads.
-Remove all contaminants such as limescale, rust and slime by installing water filters and softeners either when the water enters your property or preferably at the various outlets.
-Remember that many manufacturers supply showerheads designed to remove these contaminants and it’s worthwhile installing one of the good ones.
+To reduce the growth of bacteria, mould, and fungus, you must regularly clean all your water outlets, especially shower heads.
+Remove all contaminants such as limescale, rust, and slime by installing water filters and water softeners either where the water enters your property or at the various outlets.
+Remember that many manufacturers supply shower heads designed to remove these contaminants and it’s worthwhile installing one of the good ones.